-The Social Impact Policy outlines the Fund's commitment to social impact.
-The Fund considers social impact as an integrated part of the overall framework for responsible investment, and the Fund's perception of responsible investment is aligned with that of the United Nations (UN).
-More specifically, the UN has provided a framework in the form of Principles for Investors in Inclusive Finance for responsible investment within the microfinance and financial inclusion sector.
-These principles represent the core values of the Fund's commitment to social impact and express the Fund's intent to create longterm social impact with the addition of positive environmental and governance impact.
+The Fund considers ESG impact as an integrated part of the overall framework for responsible investment, and the Fund's perception of responsible investment is aligned with that of the United Nations (UN).
+More specifically, the UN has provided a framework in the form of Principles for Investors in Inclusive Finance for responsible investment within the financial inclusion sector.
+These principles represent the core values of the Fund's commitment to ESG impact and express the Fund's intent to create long-term social impact with the addition of positive environmental and governance impact.

-The Social Impact Policy of the Fund considers the provisions laid down in international social impact standards.
-These include the Client Protection Principles of the Smart Campaign, the Universal Standards for Social Performance Management of the Social Performance Task Force, the Anti-Money Laundering Recommendations of the Financial Action Task Force, the Principles for Investors in Inclusive Finance as well as IFC's Exclusion List and EDFI's/IFU's Exclusion List.
-Through earnest implementation of its Social Impact Policy, Danish Microfinance Partners strives to achieve its vision of generating a sound financial return as well as positive ESG impact for its investors.
+The ESG Impact Policy of the Fund considers the provisions laid down in international social impact standards.
+These include the Client Protection Principles, the Universal Standards for Social Performance Management of the Social Performance Task Force, the Anti-Money Laundering Recommendations of the Financial Action Task Force, the Principles for Investors in Inclusive Finance as well as IFC's Exclusion List and EDFI's/IFU's Exclusion List.
+Through earnest implementation of its ESG Impact Policy, Maj Invest Financial Inclusion Funds strive to achieve its vision of generating a sound financial return as well as positive ESG impact for its investors.